dustywusty/action-jackson/README.md

 * Action plugins must inherit from Action and
 * Action plugins must override ::execute and ::actionName
-* Put plugin def into actions/<ActionName>/index.js
+* Place plugin definition into actions/ActionName/index.js
 * At interval specified in config::pollIntervalDelay, action jackson will fetch registered actions, and ::execute each one

 # Example